 - Fill a gap

 - Have an excuse to do something they love

 - Because there is no one else to do it

 Take Action, It’s Time to Get Involved

-Whatever your reasons for wanting to volunteer, we welcome any member to apply for a committee position, apply for a region service delivery team position, or apply to be a region director with Washington State PTA.
+Whatever your reasons for wanting to volunteer, we welcome any member to apply for a committee position (application available this spring), apply for a region service delivery team position (application available this spring), or apply to be a region director with Washington State PTA.
 There is a wide range of positions available at the state level with a variety of options for your skill sets and time availability.
 Learn more.
 To volunteer at a local PTA or council please contact that PTA’s leadership.